MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/availability-performance/node-not-ready-then-recovers.md

 ## Resolution

-Check the API server availability by running the following command: kubectl get apiservices.
+Check the API server availability by running the following command: `kubectl get apiservices`.

 Ensure that the readiness probe is correctly configured in the deployment YAML file.